Megscammell/METOD-Algorithm/docs/source/background.rst

 Code Structure
 ---------------

 The METOD algorithm code can be found `here <https://github.com/Megscammell/METOD-Algorithm/tree/master/src/metod/>`_.
-The main program that executes the METOD algorithm is metod.py.
-The following programs contribute to metod.py.
+The main program that executes the METOD algorithm is metod.py and the following diagram shows the various programs that contribute to metod.py.

 ..
 Figure:: code-structure.pdf
    :alt: Code structure